 - Supply chain factories given short lead times can feel obliged to require workers to work unreasonable hours, or to discriminate against pregnant workers on the basis that they cannot meet such demands.
 (See also red flag 1). - Logistics providers can work to unreasonable deadlines or schedules.
-(See also red flag 2). - Farmers or others working at the level of cultivating raw materials can face sudden and unmeetable demands for increased supply. - Factories producing seasonal products, such as Christmas toys, can require excessive overtime of workers.

-• In the construction industry, schedule pressure and deadlines can erode safety and promote risk-taking.
+(See also red flag 2). - Farmers or others working at the level of cultivating raw materials can face sudden and unmeetable demands for increased supply. - Factories producing seasonal products, such as Christmas toys, can require excessive overtime of workers. - In the construction industry, schedule pressure and deadlines can erode safety and promote risk-taking.
 One of the many contexts in which this can be observed is the "extreme pressure that often characterises the construction phase prior to mega sporting events."
 For example, in 2016 the Guardian reported that the Chief Inspector of Labor Conditions for the 2016 Rio Olympic Games had criticized the organizers of the Rio Olympics at a memorial service for 11 workers killed on construction projects, stating that "rushed construction caused by delays and poor planning was the primary factor in the high number of fatalities on Games-related infrastructure projects."

-Speed in developing products or services, or delivering projects, such that excessive pressures are placed on workers or consumer safety is compromised.
+Speed in developing products or services, or delivering projects, with risks to health and safety.